LattePandaTeam/Docs/content/alpha_edition/powering.md

 ## Lipo Battery Connector

 !!! warning
-    Please make sure to protect the system powering from wrong power connections for 10 pins lipo battery. **There's same standard from different lipo battery vendors for this 10p connector.
-It means you may need to change pin mapping carefully based on the battery you purchased from local vendor!**
+    Please make sure that 10 pin sequence of the Lipo battery is connected correctly. **Many vendors provide Lipo battery with 10pin connector in the market.
+It means you may need to change pins' sequence carefully based on the battery you purchased!**

     And wrong power connection will definitely break for LattePanda Alpha!!!

 <center>![10 Pin (10p) Battery Connector (Alpha Version Only)](/assets/images/Battery_Connector_Port_Alpha.jpg)</center>

 ### Recommended Batteries

-We didn't offically release battery supported list from LattePanda yet.
-Somehow global battery shipping is not easy.
-And it's even hard to find a standard battery for global market when every place has different resources available.
+We haven't officially released battery list that support LattePanda Alpha yet.
+Somehow shipping batteries around the world is not easy.
+And it's even hard to find a standard battery for global users.
 But You can check the <a href="https://www.lattepanda.com/topic-f13t16675.html?hilit=battery&start=31" target="_blank">forum discussion about this topic.</a>.
 Community members already find some alternatives from local battery vendors.

 !!! tips